0049 941 / 56 76 460

 Catania – Morgantina – Piazza Armerina/Villa Casale (100 km)

 This is not the shortest way to go, but it is the most convenient.
-After crossing the fertile plain of Piana di Catania, you are into a charming mountain region, which, however, requires good physical condition.
+After crossing the fertile Piana di Catania (Plain of Catania), you are into a charming mountain region, which requires good physical condition.

 At Morgantina, you might stop at the museum to have a look at the finds of a Greek settlement.
 Your goal, the picturesque small town of Piazza Armerina with its imposing castle was built onto three hills by the Normans in the 11th century.
-The townscape was later completed by Baroque buildings, for example the cathedral of Santissima Assunta.
+The townscape was later completed by Baroque buildings, one of them the cathedral of Santissima Assunta.

 Only 7 km from Piazza Armerina lies Villa Casale, a Roman villa dating from the 3rd century with magnificent mosaics.
 Early risers can take their time to enjoy the villa before crowds of tourists arrive.